DavidCampbellIII/Public-Space-Congestion-Analyzer-Documentation/docs/quick-start.md

 Any GameObject that does not directly block agents (such as [`PenaltyArea`s](config/simulation/penalty-area.md)) should **NOT** be marked as static, as this should only be done for solid, blocking objects.

+### Configuring GameObjects for the Nav Mesh

+After all GameObjects have been given a collider and marked as static, the next step is to ensure all objects that should block agents contain a `NavMeshModifier` component.
+This component is used to tell the Nav Mesh what areas are walkable and what areas are not.
+If set up correctly, the object will appear to cut out a hole in the blue walkable area of the Nav Mesh (see [Rebaking the Nav Mesh](#rebaking-the-nav-mesh)).

+To add a `NavMeshModifier` component to a GameObject, select the GameObject and press the "Add Component" button near the bottom of the Inspector.
+Search for "Nav Mesh Modifier" and select the component.
+The default values for this component do not need to be changed.

 ### Rebaking the Nav Mesh

-To rebake the Nav Mesh, first ensure all GameObjects in the scene that should block agents are [marked as static](#marking-gameobjects-as-static) and [have colliders on them](#placing-gameobjects-and-adding-colliders).
+To rebake the Nav Mesh, first ensure all GameObjects in the scene that should block agents are [marked as static](#marking-gameobjects-as-static), [have colliders on them](#placing-gameobjects-and-adding-colliders), and [have a `NavMeshModifier` component](#configuring-gameobjects-for-the-nav-mesh) attached to them.

+Next, find the GameObject that acts as the floor for the environment.
+If you're using the duplicated example scene, this object is just called "Floor".
+Make sure this Floor object has both a `NavMeshSurface` and `NavMeshModifier` component attached to it.
+If not, add both components to the Floor object.
+The default values for these components (whether you had to add them manually or not) are fine as they are and do not need to be changed.

-Next, open the Navigation window.
-This can be found via Unity's menu bar (Window>AI>Navigation).
-Select the Bake tab in the Navigation window.
-Leave the settings as they are, and click the Bake button at the bottom of the Navigation window.
+Click the Bake button at the bottom of the `NavMeshSurface` component.
 If done correctly, all walkable areas should be highlighted in blue, and all non-walkable areas should not be highlighted at all.

 ### Configure Pathfinding Grid